Probiotic Treatment for Depression and Associated Mood Disorders in Parkinson's Disease (ProD)

 Detailed Description

 The microbiome has been linked to depression both in human and animal studies.
-Several studies have found beneficial effects of probiotics on mood disorders in non-PD populations, including stress and depressive behaviour in animal models, and sad mood reactivity and major depressive disorder in humans.
+Several studies have found beneficial effects of probiotics on mood disorders in non-PD populations, including stress and depressive behaviour in animal models, and sad mood reactivity and major depressive disorder (MDD) in humans.

-The primary outcome will be the difference between the probiotic vs. placebo groups in mean Inventory of Depressive Symptomatology - Clinician-Rated (IDS-C) pre-/post-intervention.
+The primary outcome will be the difference between the probiotic vs. placebo groups in mean Inventory of Depressive Symptomatology - Clinician-Rated (IDS-C) and mean Beck Depression Inventory 2nd edition (BDI-II) pre-/post-intervention.
 The primary analysis will be based on intention-to-treat.
-For other secondary outcomes, the between-group difference analysis will be applied to the fatigue, anxiety, PD motor function, severity (UPDRS I-III) and quality of life scores pre/post intervention, respectively.
-Adverse events, tolerability and drop-out rates will be registered and overall rates compared between the intervention groups.
-Furthermore, differences and changes in blood markers and microbiome composition will be assessed.
+For other secondary outcomes, the between-group difference analysis will be applied to the fatigue, anxiety, PD motor function, and quality of life scores pre/post intervention, respectively.
+PD severity will be monitored using Parts I-IV of the Unified Parkinson's Disease Rating Scale (MDS-UPDRS).

 Study Type